This chapter is a bit confusing, and I believe that it has led a bunch of people to believe a lot of foolishness.

 And decide with equity for the meek of the earth;

 He shall strike the earth with the rod of His mouth,

 And with the breath of His lips He shall slay the wicked.

 5 Righteousness shall be the belt of His loins,

 But, what about the rest?

+Well, I don’t know if you’ve been watching any National Geographic documentaries, but I’ve seen quite a few.
+Nothing like verses 6-9 has happened yet.
 But, we have descriptions of the millennium, and it is clear to me that this is the thousand year reign of Christ that follows the Great Tribulation.

 However, this next verse looks like it has been fulfilled.